Want to Live Abroad? This Moving Checklist Will Show You How to Make it Happen!

 - Culture: Do you enjoy a culture that’s a bit chill or would you prefer more of a fast-paced vibe?

 These are just a few examples of what to ponder when deciding where you’d like to move overseas.
-Take a look at Best Places for American Expats to Live Abroad in Europe for more things and ideas that’ll help you figure out which country you’d like to land in.
+Take a look at The Best Places to Live in Europe for American Expats for more things and ideas that’ll help you figure out which country you’d like to land in.

 Once you decide on the country you’d like to move to permanently, you’ll need to delve deeper and identify the city that’s calling your name!
 Factors to consider typically include your age, finances, whether or not you have children, personal interests and other lifestyle preferences.